patriziawatlington/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying genuine bottlenecks."

 This quote emphasizes that while efficiency is important in programming, it shouldn't come at the cost of clarity or overcomplicating the initial design.
 It's better to write good quality code initially and optimize later, based on data-driven insights rather than speculative assumptions about performance.

+# 2024-02-08
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will be able to adapt to the ever-changing world of technology and become a valuable asset to any team or organization.

+Remember that programming is not just about writing code, but also about problem-solving, communication, teamwork, leadership, creativity, innovation, time management, organizational skills – and much more.
+To be successful in this field, it is essential to develop these soft skills as much as your technical knowledge.